-- Local governments and schools each could gain or lose low tens of millions of dollars of property tax revenue per year, likely growing over time.
-State school spending would increase (decrease) by an amount similar to school property tax losses (gains). - Other local and state revenues each could increase by tens of millions of dollars per year. - County property tax administration costs likely would increase by tens of millions of dollars per year.
+- Local governments could gain tens of millions of dollars of property tax revenue per year, likely growing over time to a few hundred million dollars per year.
+Schools could receive similar property tax revenue gains. - Other local and state revenues each could increase by tens of millions of dollars per year. - County property tax administration costs likely would increase by tens of millions of dollars per year.

 Sincerely,

-Maa Taylor

-Mac Taylor
+Gabriel Petek

 Legislative Analyst

 Keely Martin Bosler

 Director of Finance